Butterfly Conservation - saving butterflies, moths and their habitats

 » BC Membership

 Once a widespread butterfly on heaths and chalk downland across the county the Grayling is now restricted to a few sites in Sussex.
-Last years fieldwork helped us to re-confirm the presence of some long-lost Grayling colonies.
+Fieldwork in 2007 and 2008 has helped us to re-confirm the presence of some long-lost Grayling colonies.

 The Grayling by Grayling Species Champion Michael Blencowe